CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 integer-pointer type confusion, Return-Oriented Programming (ROP), and Jump-Oriented Programming (JOP).**

-Successful exploitation of non CHERI enabled variants depends only upon widely published understanding and techniques (e.g., buffer overflows combined with ROP).
+Successful exploitation of non-CHERI-enabled variants depends only upon widely published understanding and techniques (e.g., buffer overflows combined with ROP).
 For those familiar with conventional low-level attack techniques, this will also act as a warm-up exercise